mendrik/feather/feather-docs/content/basics/index.md

 Feather provides one-way data-binding, which means you can create *hooks* between the component's data and the DOM.
 Whenever the data changes your DOM will update accordingly.
 There are several hook types, which are explained below.
-Feather does not use a virtual dom, but it binds directly to native DOM modifiers.
+Feather does not use a virtual dom, instead it binds directly to native DOM modifiers.
 Hooks are basically class properties with a ```@Bind()``` decorator and depending on the property type a reference in the widget's template method, declared by double curly braces.
 You can add hooks to: